-After review of the draft ordinance, the County's attorney has in fact also commented that, "Mining (aka "resource extraction") is generally governed within zoning codes across the country" and that "[c]larifying or strengthening the definition of 'resource extraction' in Chapter 19.04, MCC [the zoning ordinance], remains our recommendation..."2
+After review of a prior draft of the ordinance, the County's attorney itself had in fact commented that, "Mining (aka "resource extraction") is generally governed within zoning codes across the country" and that "[c]larifying or strengthening the definition of 'resource extraction' in Chapter 19.04, MCC [the zoning ordinance], remains our recommendation..."
+LURF therefore continues to contend that this proposal should be introduced as an amendment to the zoning ordinance (Title 19, MCC) instead of a measure intended to protect the environment under Title 20, MCC.